kyma-project/community/collaboration/sig-core/proposals/upgrade-apiversion-of-k8s-resources.md

 ## Motivation

-API Versions of Kubernetes resources are changing in time and some of them are going to be deprecated.
-Later, deprecated versions are no longer served by API server.
-Currently, we have such situation with Kubernetes 1.16 (https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16), where some API versions that we are using in Kyma will be no longer served.
-The problem with an upgrade is that field `apiVersion` is immutable, so the resource cannot be just updated, they needs to be recreated.
+API Versions of Kubernetes resources are changing with time and some of them are going to be deprecated.
+Once deprecated, the versions are no longer served by an API server.
+Currently, we have such a situation with [Kubernetes 1.16](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16), where some API versions that we use in Kyma will be no longer served.
+The problem with an upgrade is that field `apiVersion` is immutable, so the resource cannot be just updated, it needs to be recreated.

 ## Solution

-Solution is not easy as Kubernetes cluster should work without downtime so in ideal world we should create a new resources next to the old one that are deprecated and when new resources are ready, then remove the old one.
-Unfortunately, world is not ideal and not all resources can be duplicated - ingresses, resources that expects only one instance in the cluster, etc.
+There is no perfect solution.
+We know that a Kubernetes cluster should work without downtime.
+In the ideal world, we should create new resources next to the deprecated ones, and when the new resources are ready then we should remove the old ones.
+Unfortunately, not all resources can be duplicated, for example, ingresses or resources that expect only one instance in the cluster.

-In such a case the downtime will be necessary, and we need to the following:
+In such a case the downtime will be necessary, and we need to do the following:
-- Create a `pre-upgrade` Helm hook that will be removing old resource definition if there is a new API version available in the cluster
+- Create a `pre-upgrade` Helm hook that will remove old resource definitions if a new API version is available in the cluster.
-- Update API versions in resources if new API version is available.
+- Update API versions in resources if a new API version is available.

-Pre-upgrade hook may look as following:
+See the following example of how the `pre-upgrade hook` may look:

 `_helpers.tpl` file:
 ```yaml